Spring Home Maintenance Guide

 HWA also reminds you to carefully inspect your roof while cleaning the gutters, looking for signs of leaks, missing shingles, or other indications of damage.
 These problems should be addressed by a roofing professional as quickly as possible, because the water damage they allow can lead to some of the messiest and most expensive home repairs.

 If you have a functioning fireplace, be sure to have your chimney inspected, cleaned, and maintained as part of your spring maintenance.
 Every time you used your fireplace during the winter, you contributed to the buildup of a residue called creosote, which is highly flammable.

 Exterior Walls and Windows

-As winter weather melts away, you may notice a build-up of dirt, mold, and other stains to the exterior of your house; be sure to power wash this sediment away to avoid corrosion and other permanent damage.
+As the snow melts and the dead leaves biodegrade, you may see a buildup of dirt, mold and other stains on your home exterior.
+Take some time to power wash this sediment away to avoid corrosion and permanent staining.

 HWA Has You Covered